-There are many platforms to choose from, but Juggernaut and BakerySwap are two of the cheapest and simplest to use.
-You just need to fill in your NFT details, upload your digital art or file, and pay the minting fee.
-If you feel like selling your NFT, you can quickly put it on a number of BSC NFT marketplaces too.
+There are many platforms to choose from, but usually, you just need to fill in your NFT details, upload your digital art or file, and pay the minting fee.
+If you feel like selling your NFT, you can quickly put it on a number of NFT marketplaces too.

 From paintings to songs and even collectible NBA trading cards, the possibilities are enormous when minting NFTs.
 It's a great way of proving authenticity and ownership of creative works.

 If you're really talented (or lucky), you can also make some decent money.
 Think of it as a digital collectible record or one-off painting.
 If there's a significant demand for your NFT, prices can be sky-high.
 You might have heard of visual artist Beeple, who sold an NFT called "Everydays: the First 5000 Days" for more than $69 million.

 Apart from Beeple, other artists are selling their NFTs on blockchain-based marketplaces.
 The top sales speak for themselves.

 Before minting NFTs